eth-p/uni-chip8/docs/project/User-Manual.md

 #### Prev

 Reverses the CHIP-8 emulator to the last instruction.
-Due to a non-deterministic PRNG, backstepping may result in changed or unexpected behaviour.

 #### Next

 Steps the CHIP-8 emulator to the next instruction.

-#### Clear DT

-Clears the delay timer.

 ### Other Buttons